TriLogic/EasyJSON.COM/README.md

   2) Formatted output functionality is available via the JSONWriter class which provides formatting with options for several popular "C" bracing and indentation styles including: K&R, Allman, Whitesmith as well as Linear compact and expanded.

+ There is a fuilly functional test application in the TestJSON folder.

 ~Enjoy